mariapazpl/Patria/README.md

   - Node.js for server-side JavaScript
   - Express.js framework as our application server
   - Passport.js to help manage the logged in state of users
-  - Hosted on Amazon EC2
+  - Hosted on an Amazon EC2 Ubuntu instance

 In this implementation, we use in-memory data structures to simulate an underlying database.
 In future iterations we will integrate a database component to allow for persistent storage.